Skip to Content

 Ruptures, Disagreements, and Misunderstandings in Therapy

-Many of us begin therapy as clients with the expectation that the therapist will be the expert.
-We expect that they’ll gently speak or help us find some magic words that must be uttered for us to heal and that – like most professional relationships – there won’t be intense discussions that engage conflict.
+Many of us begin therapy as clients expecting the therapist to be the expert.
+We expect they’ll gently speak or help us find some magic words that must be uttered for us to heal.
+We don’t necessarily expect intense discussions that engage conflict.

 Good relational therapy makes room for emotionally-charged conflict.
-It makes it safe for us to choose to stay, engage, and experiment with handling conflict differently.
-Doing so has a powerful ability to change our brains by giving us vivid, emotional experiences that help rewrite old stories with new endings in a way that just learning about relationship skills can’t.
+It makes it safe for us to stay, engage, and experiment with handling conflict differently.
+Doing so can change our brains by giving us vivid, emotional experiences that help rewrite old stories with new endings in a way that just learning about relationship skills can’t.
 This creates a greater capacity to form and maintain fulfilling relationships beyond therapy.

-This simple black-and-white doodle illustrates how conflict can be a part of good psychotherapy.
+The main image for this article is a simple black-and-white doodle that illustrates how conflict can be a part of good psychotherapy.

 At the top of the image, a header reads “ruptures,” below that header is a broken line, on either side of the break, the line shows an asterisk, indicating a conflict that has separated the connection between two people.